 A significant water management strategy is to increase water conservation and thereby reduce freshwater use within the planning area.
 The general methods to accomplish this objective are to: (1) reduce per capita water use in the municipal water use category; (2) recycle and reuse water and substitute reclaimed water (treated municipal and industrial wastewater) for use in some industries, steam-electric power generation, and mining; and (3) improve irrigation efficiencies to reduce the quantity of water use in agriculture per acre irrigated.
-Best Management Practices (BMPs) for water conservation, as identified by the Water Conservation Implementation Task Force, will be used in the water conservation potentials and associated costs of water conservation for municipal and irrigation water user groups.
+Best Management Practices (BMPs) for water conservation, as identified by the Water Conservation Implementation Task Force, will be used in the water conservation water management strategy1.
+In addition, estimates will be made of the water conservation potentials and associated costs of water conservation for municipal and irrigation water user groups.